With this document you can:

 The postal questionnaire was designed to be as comparable as possible to the online questionnaire.
 This approach was taken to minimise the low risk of differences arising in the visual presentation of the 2 questionnaires, which could lead to differences in the ways in which questions were understood and answered (known as measurement differences).

-Some differences between the 2 questionnaires remained.
-The online questionnaire included complex routing and dynamic adjustment of question wording that reflected the participant’s answers to earlier questions.
-This could not be replicated in the postal questionnaire.
-Moreover, to design a postal questionnaire that participants would find straightforward to complete within the required page limit, some questions asked in the online questionnaire were omitted from the postal version.
+Some differences between the 2 questionnaires remain.
+The online questionnaire includes complex routing and dynamic adjustment of question wording that reflects the participant’s answers to earlier questions.
+This cannot be replicated in the postal questionnaire.
+Moreover, to design a postal questionnaire that participants would find straightforward to complete within the required page limit, some questions asked in the online questionnaire are omitted from the postal version.

-The questionnaires contained core and modular content.
-The core content was asked every wave and included some of the official statistics measures.
+The questionnaires contain core and modular content.
+The core content is asked every wave and included some of the official statistics measures.
 Modular questions are asked on a rotating basis as required by the Commission and include topical questions or those related to the development of specific policies.

 Modular content covers, but is not limited to: